 Adding chargebacks into Ravelin using the API guarantees the lowest actionable time for a chargeback, and hence provides you the best protection.

 As the TC-40 is not yet a chargeback, it is acceptable to use the order amount and currency as the chargeback amount, and so these do not need to be sent.
+If you subsequently receive a chargeback for the same dispute, send an update event for the same chargeback ID and set the chargeback status to “OPEN”.

 Similarly to using TC-40s as chargebacks, it may be beneficial to have Ravelin treat Ethoca Alerts of fraud as chargebacks.
 You may need to do some pre-processing to identify the order and transaction the alert refers to.

 With this data, the amount and currency will be copied from the referenced transaction.
+If you subsequently receive a chargeback for the same dispute, send an update event for the same chargeback ID and set the chargeback status to “OPEN”.

 If you wish for Ravelin to treat a chargeback as non-fraudulent, you can inform us when submitting the chargeback through our API.

-You are not always liable to play the costs of a chargeback if a third-party has taken liability for the amount.
+You are not always liable to pay the costs of a chargeback if a third-party has taken liability for the amount.
 This is most often true when a transaction has successfully passed a 3DS check; the card issuer will become liable for the chargeback amount.

 Ravelin will automatically flag chargebacks as being subject to a liability shift if we have received record that the associated transaction successfully passed 3DS.
 If there are other scenarios for which liability of a chargeback has been shifted from you, please inform us through our API.